 We also have identified several genes that are necessary to maintain juvenility in cells.
 Without the genes, the cells lose "cellular juvenescence".

 An age-dependent RNA editing modifies Gm14230.
-The Gm14230 RNA is a substrate for the Adenosine-Inosine (A to I) RNA editing, which is predominantly
+The Gm14230 RNA is a substrate for the Adenosine-Inosine (A to I) RNA editing, which is predominantly observed in older cells (Picture showing chromatogram of the RNA sequencing).

 The function of Gm14230 is to suppress the transcription of TGIF2 via recruitment of EZH2, a histone methyltransferase.